Acme United Corporation (ACU) CEO Walter Johnsen on Q1 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] We have a question from Chris Lahiji with LD Micro.
+[Operator Instructions] And we have a question from Chris Lahiji with LD Micro.
 Please go ahead.

 Chris Lahiji

-Thank you, gentleman, a question on the supply side.
-Are there any disruptions that you guys are already kind of seeing right now?
+Gentlemen, quick question.
+On the supply side, are there any disruptions that you guys are already kind of seeing right now?
 And where do you feel the most demand is going to come in the next 6 to 9 months moving forward?

 Walter Johnsen

-Well, Chris, there's a lot of disruption on the first day of the safety side.
-As you can imagine, many of the items that we're selling gloves, masks, protective gear, which go in our first aid and isolation kits as well as sold individually.
-Well, there's a lot of competitors buying and so we’re buying on the spot market in some cases.
-Relative to our own stock, we’re stocked quite well and we've been very aggressive with our team on site, many sites in China.
-Buying, getting things on vessels and coming in and then packed out more facilities.
+Well, Chris, there's a lot of disruption on the first aid and safety side.
+As you can imagine, many of the items that we're selling, gloves, masks, protective gear which go in our first aid and isolation kits as well as sold individually, well, there's a lot of competitors buying, and so we're buying on the spot market in some cases.

-The ability to be able to respond hands on, on site, write a check, right to our Hong -Kong office is a reasonably big advantage relative to distant purchases.
+Relative to our own stock, we are stocked quite well.
+And we've been very aggressive with our team on site, many sites, in China, buying, getting things on vessels and coming in and then packed out in our facilities.
+The ability to be able to respond hands-on on site, write a check right through our Hong Kong office is a reasonably big advantage relative to distant purchasers.

 And in most cases, these are suppliers that we've worked with for many years.
-There are disruptions relative to air freight.
-A great number of the air freight carriers are focused right now on delivering safety supplies to governments around the world.
-And so to get claims for doing air freight is very expensive right now.
-It's approximately three times what's normal.
-So, supply disruptions challenges, but I'll tell you, it's an opportunity as well, for people that can execute well.
+There are disruptions relative to airfreight.
+A great number of the airfreight carriers are focused right now on delivering safety supplies to governments around the world.
+And so to get planes for doing airfreight is very expensive right now.
+It's approximately 3x what's normal.
+And so supply disruptions and challenges, but I'll tell you it's an opportunity as well for people that can execute well.

 Chris Lahiji

-I just have a one more question.
+Understood.
+And then one more question.
 There has been significant demand on the gun and ammo side in the last 6 to 8 weeks.
-Have you guys seen any type of search on the knife side on your end?
+Have you guys seen any type of surge on the knives side on your end?

 Walter Johnsen

 Yes, we have.
-The Camillus knives business both in the U.S. and in Europe has been doing well online.
-Many of the not every year, but in some places gun shops are closed.
+The Camillus knife business, both in the U.S. and in Europe, has been doing well online.
+Many of the -- not everywhere, but in some places, gun shops are closed.
 But online, it's kind of amazing.
-And what they you buy seems unusual for example, machetes.
-We sold an incredible number of machetes and that's a product that we sell regularly, but we didn't expect that kind of demand.
+And what they buy seems unusual.
+For example, machetes.
+We sold an incredible number of machetes.
+And that's a product that we sell regularly, but we didn't expect that kind of demand.

 Operator

-And our next question comes from Richard Dearnley with Longport Partners.
+[Operator Instructions] And our next question comes from Richard Dearnley, Longport Partners.
 Please go ahead.

 Richard Dearnley

-In the Annual Report, you’ve talked about being ready for back-to-school because of getting inventory, what's got and related, which was good planning.
-I guess any feel for how much extra inventory in the end of March is kind of early inventory?
+In the annual report, you talked about being ready for back-to-school because of getting inventory, Westcott and related, which was good planning.
+I guess, any feel for how much extra inventory in the end of March is kind of early inventory?

 Walter Johnsen

-Well, the number of births in the United States tends to run about 3.8 million young babies born each year, and a few years later, they're in fifth grade, sixth grade, seventh, eighth grade.
-And so the back-to-school, as a reasonably predictable population, and there will be a back-to-school.
-And our customers are lined up and are buying and taking deliveries and back-to-school products.

-We know that some schools have closed, most schools are closed early.
+Well, the number of births in the United States tends to run about 3.8 million young -- babies born each year.
+A few years later, they're in fifth grade, sixth grade, seventh, eighth grade.
+And so the back-to-school has a reasonably predictable population.
+And there will be a back-to-school.
+And our customers are lined up and are buying and taking deliveries in back-to-school products.
+We know that some schools have closed, most schools have closed early.
 We believe that most of the supplies that are in lockers are going to be removed.
 And there's going to be a lot of fresh demand, we think.
-In any case, the purchase orders that we executed against in the fall and bought inventory in early, if in our warehouse, it does shift in the April, may, June timeframe, a little bit in July.

-Our factories are producing some items for you business that we want at some of those largest mass merchandisers, particularly in craft area.
-So that inventory has a place in a home and I'm not saying it's business or warm up because of business.
-But again, when you remember the number of students that each year going through the grades, it hasn't changed that much.
+In any case, the purchase orders that we executed against in the fall and brought inventory in early is in our warehouse.
+It does ship in the April, May, June time frame, a little bit in July.
+Our factories are producing some items for new business that we've won at some of the largest mass merchandisers, particularly in the craft area, so that inventory has a place in a home.
+And I'm not saying it's business as normal, because it isn't.
+But again, when you remember the number of students that each year are going through the grades, that hasn't changed that much.

 Richard Dearnley

-In a bigger look at inventories, your inventories were down 4 million or so last year.
-Is there a more tighter inventories still to go?
+In a bigger look at inventories, your inventories were down $4 million-or-so last year.
+Is there more tighter inventory still to go?

 Walter Johnsen

-Well, there is some work, but one of the things we've done over the years, and I'll tell you in the past five years.
-Through acquisitions, they've moved more and more of our business into manufacturing sites.
-The Pac-Kit first aid companies, the First Aid Only acquisition, the DMT acquisition, the Spill Magic acquisition and now First Aid Central.
+Well, there is some work.
+But one of the things we've done over the years, and I'll tell you, in the past 5 years, through acquisitions, we have moved more and more of our business into manufacturing sites.
+The Pac-Kit first aid company, the First Aid Only acquisition, the DMT acquisition, the Spill Magic acquisition and now First Aid Central, these are all manufacturers.
+And the turns on manufacturing are much quicker than they are when you've got a long delivery from China, time on the water, through customs, intermodal, to your warehouse.

-These are all manufacturers and the turns on manufacturing are much quicker than they are when you got a long delivery from China, time on the water, through customs, intermodal to your warehouse.
-And typically for us, the products that we import will return to the 2.5 times a year.
-With a good manufacturing site, you should be able to move that up substantially.
-To look at four times turns on manufacturing is not a goal unreasonable.
-So as we do that, what we're seeing as we're freeing up inventory and turning that to cash, and then we're also using that to pay down debt at this point.
+And typically, for us, the products that we import will turn 2 to 2.5x a year.
+With a good manufacturing site, we should be able to move that up substantially.
+And to look at 4x turns on manufacturing is not at all unreasonable.
+So as we do that, what we're seeing is we're freeing up inventory and then turning that into cash.
+And then we're also using that to pay down debt at this point.

 Richard Dearnley

-In the current environment where, there's a liquidity squeezing and so on.
-It's hard to contemplate acquisitions that I would think there might be some distress appearing here and there?
+Right.
+In the current environment where there is a liquidity squeeze and so on, it's hard to contemplate acquisitions.
+But I would think there might be some distress appearing here and there.

 Walter Johnsen

-Well, I hate to look at that as an opportunity because there are companies struggling and they may find that would be a good home for them.
-We had a call as recently as this morning for something that did not work for us, but there may be opportunities and we certainly welcome the phone calls, if we can help.
+Well, I hate to look at that as an opportunity because there are companies struggling.
+And they may find that we'd be a good home for them.
+We had a call as recently as this morning for something that did not work for us.
+But there may be opportunities, and we certainly would welcome the phone calls if we can help.

 Operator

-And our next question from Jim Marrone with Singular Research.
+And our next question comes from Jim Marrone with Singular Research.
 Please go ahead.

 Jim Marrone

-Good afternoon.
-My apologies, if you've already covered it, if you have perhaps just if you could provide maybe a little bit more color.
-But in regards to the emphasis on PPE as of late as well as going forward.
-Just can you give us a sense or a little bit more commentary in regards on how that could impact your first deadline?
+My apologies if you've already covered it.
+If you have, perhaps just if you could provide maybe a little bit more color.
+But just in regards to the emphasis on PPE as of late as well as going forward, just can you give us a sense or a little bit more commentary in regards on how that could impact the -- your first aid line?
 And can you capitalize on it?
-And, yes, just a little bit more commentary with regards to that?
+And yes, just a little bit more commentary in regards to that.

 Walter Johnsen

-We sell a full line of first aid and safety products as you know.
+So we sell a full line of first aid and safety products, as you know.
 And typically, that's been about half of our global sales.
-It's higher right now in part because we won some major new business with large industrial distributors and hardware chains in the United States that came online in the first quarter and will hopefully be long term business for us.
-We've got a piece there that continue to grow and that's being driven in part by our SafetyHub replenishment system in part just through competitive pricing and good service, but we're winning new business.
+It's higher right now, in part because we won some major new business with large industrial distributors and hardware chains in the United States that came online in the first quarter and will, hopefully, be long-term business for us.
+So we've got a piece there that continues to grow.
+And that's being driven in part by our SafetyHub replenishment system, in part just through competitive pricing and good service, but we're winning new business.

-And the second thing is a portion of the first aid product line all physicians care medications which are fever reducing, we carried them for years.
-The blood-borne pathogen kits and the bodily fluids kits which are used to clean up various bodily fluids, that's all incorporating our Spill Magic material as the active ingredient with those kits around them.
-That business is not only growing, but because we're manufacturing the active ingredients, we're leveraging two plants that are making the product.
+And the second thing is a portion of the first aid product line, all the PhysiciansCare medications, which are fever reducing, we've carried them for years.
+The blood-borne pathogen kits and the bodily fluid kits which are used to clean up various bodily fluids, that's all incorporating our Spill Magic material as the active ingredient, and we've built kits around them.
+That business is not only growing, but because we are manufacturing the active ingredients, we're leveraging 2 plants that are making the products.
+And we believe that's a business that will continue to grow nicely because, I think, many of the changes that we're making in our behavior globally impacts isolation and proper cleanup of spills and bodily fluids.

-And we believe that's a business that will continue to grow nicely because I think many of the changes that we're making in our behavior globally impacts isolation and proper cleanup of still open bodily fluids.
-With the isolation gowns, the masks and gloves, every first aid kit that we sell, has a pair of gloves in them.
-So, it's been a long-term product for us incorporated in the kits.
-When we started to get more demand for a acrylonitrile gloves in packages, we sold them when we had resources.
-And that business we think will be a continued good business for us going forward.
+With the isolation gowns, the masks and gloves, every first aid kit that we sell has the first -- has a pair of gloves in them.
+So it's been a long-term product for us incorporated in the kits.
+And when we started to get more demand for acrylonitrile gloves in packages, we sold them.
+I mean we have the sources.
+And that business, we think, will be continued good business for us going forward.
+In the case of masks, the N95 masks are used in our spill cleanup kits, our bodily fluid kits, our isolation kits; and we also sell them individually.
+And that's been a strong business for us.
+It's not been the main business.
+And PPE is not the main business, but there's an extra piece where it's now being required by our distributors, and we're happy to supply them.

-In the case of masks, the N95 masks are used in our spill cleanup kits, our bodily fluids kits, or isolation kits and we also sell them individually and that's been a strong for us business.
-It's not been the main business and PPE is not the main business.
-But there's an extra piece where it's now being required by our distributors, and we're happy to supply them.
-The thing that we have that will stay with us is our distribution base.
-It is the largest industrial distributors in the world, the largest foodservice distributors, or the largest contract distributors have offices and those kinds of supplies were locked into some major distribution both in the US and in Europe and we're feeling that demand.
+The thing that we have that will stay with us is our distribution base, whether it's the largest industrial distributors in the world or the largest food service distributors or the largest contract distributors of office and those kinds of supplies.
+We're locked in with some major distribution, both in the U.S. and in Europe, and we're filling that demand.
+As we're looking into the fall, what I see is a continuation perhaps with some different kits utilizing some of the personal protection, some of the alcohol prep pads that we sell and the alcohol wipes to clean wounds, and putting them in different forms and including those in kits.

-As we're looking into the fall, what I see is a continuation perhaps with some different kits, utilizing some of the personal protection, some of the alcohol prep pads that we sell and the alcohol wipes, to clean wounds but putting them in different forms and including those and kits.
-And that for us is one that I see had continued growth, it probably will be a catch up in operating kinds of gowns because there's massive production going on with that right now for the hospitals.
-We don't really participate in that market, and I would not expect this to.
-But for the broad based people working in factories, working at home working in offices, we are very much in the mainstream.
+And that thrust is one that I think has continued growth.
+There probably will be a catch-up in operating kinds of gowns because there's massive production going on with that right now for the hospitals.
+We don't really participate in that market, and I would not expect us to, but for the broad-based people working in factories, working at home, working in offices, we are very much in the mainstream.

 Jim Marrone

 Excellent.
-Thank you for that commentary.
-And just as a follow-up, if you just discussed any of the other product lines.
-Now I know you mentioned quite a bit about the back-to-school supplies, but maybe more a little bit more specifically in terms of the sharpeners and the scissors and that type of product line?
+And just as a follow-up is if you could just discuss maybe the other product lines.
+Now I know you mentioned quite a bit about the back-to-school supplies and all, but maybe more, a little bit more specifically in terms of the sharpeners and the scissors and that type of product line.

 Walter Johnsen

-Well, so if you took the scissor business as an example, my guess is, in the past two days almost everybody on this line has opened a FedEx package.
-And many people use scissors to open those and the demand for these products tend to be higher performance ones that and cut to a cardboard, don't -- non-stick is a good feature because we lead in that category in the craft area or an area where our scissors are constantly in use.
-And with a separation in retailers as we see, there were large mass merchants, mass merchant accounts, such as the Walmart or Target, or Costco, which offer food and they’re thriving.
+Well, so if you took the scissor business as an example, my guess is, in the past 2 days, almost everybody on this line has opened a FedEx package.
+And many people use scissors to open those.
+And the demand for these products tend to be higher performance, ones that can cut through cardboard and don't -- nonstick is a good feature.
+Of course, we lead in that category.
+In the craft area, that's an area where our scissors are constantly in use.

-There are others where they don't have food where they have special niches and they tend to be closed right now.
-And so, you’ve got a migration going to some retailers who are thriving in a very big way.
-And then of course, you have a migration online.
-But we found on our online business, is that last year online, this is off the profits about 12 % to 13% of our revenues.
-It's somewhere in the first quarter is up to 18% and it continues to climb.
-So, more info online and we're certainly seeing that in the scissors area, we're seeing in the cutting arena in general.
+And with a separation in retailers, as we see it, there are large mass merchants -- mass merchant accounts such as a Walmart or a Target or a Costco, which offer food, and they're thriving.
+There are others where they don't have food, where they have special niches, and they tend to be closed right now.
+And so you've got a migration going to some retailers who are thriving in a very big way.
+And then, of course, you have a migration online.
+What we've found on our online business is that, last year, online was just off the trough.
+It's about 12% to 13% of our revenues.

-When we gave the cautionary statements about Westcott, our concern was that the stores are closed.
-The sales that we normally go there have to get diverted and some do get diverted to the driving stores and online and some probably is lost.
-Plus my guess is there is some lesser than, because people have less disposable income.
-But in general, the Westcott product line is a good product line, it’s a healthy product line, and particularly back-to-school, it's quite predictable.
+But somewhere in the first quarter, it was up to 18%, and it continues to climb.
+So more is going online, and we're certainly seeing that in the scissor area.
+We're seeing in the cutting arena in general.
+When we gave the cautionary statements about Westcott, our concern was that, when stores are closed, the sales that would normally go there have to get diverted, and some do get diverted to the thriving stores and online, and some probably is lost.

+Plus, my guess is there's some lesser demand because people have less disposable income.
+But in general, the Westcott product line is a good product line.
+It's a healthy product line.
+And particularly with back-to-school, it's quite predictable.

 Operator

-And our next question comes from Ralph Marash of First Manhattan Company.
+And our next question comes from Ralph Marash, First Manhattan Company.
 Please go ahead.

 Ralph Marash

-As you increase sales of certain products and divert certain products into different distribution, certainly in terms of online or in your first aid product category, you're obviously going to have increased costs that normally don't get factored in.
-Can you quantify at all the relationship of increased cost to increased sale?
+As you increase sales of certain products and divert certain products into different distribution, certainly, in terms of online or in your first aid product category, you're obviously going to have increased costs that normally don't get factored in.
+Can you quantify at all the relationship of increased costs to increased sales?

 Walter Johnsen

 Well, Ralph, that's pretty granular.
-I'll take a crack at it for a sec.
-So if you sell to an office super store, the margins tend to be very compressed at a small number of products.
+I'll take a crack at this.
+So if we sell to an office superstore, the margins tend to be very compressed.
+They have a small number of products.
 It's very competitive business.
-If we sell that same product online, the margins probably are better, because there's some more costs on the backside of on shipment, we spent a lot of money improving our North Carolina major distribution center.
-And as you may remember over the past year and a half, it was not only capital spending, which is continuing growth capital spending with training and systems and we've gotten a lot more efficient there.
-And you see it frankly in the operating income.
+And if we sell that same product online, the margins probably are better, but there are some more costs in the backside on shipping.
+And we spent a lot of money improving our North Carolina major distribution center.
+And as you may remember, over the past 1.5 years, it was not only capital spending, which is continuing, both capital spending, both training and systems; and we've gotten a lot more efficient there.

-The online business also has the one piece, which means the, say an Amazon is buying it for retail and also tends to be more profitable than a sale to say an office superstore.
-On the other hand, if this fell into a small specialty store, you'd get a very good margin.
-And so you have that, then you have a mixed change.
-And again, that's complicated a higher margin thing like the nonstick products and the titanium coated scissors have a lot of high performance attributes, but they tend to be harder margin.
-And we feel a lot of that online.
+And you see it, frankly, in the operating income.
+The online business also has the one piece, which means the -- say an Amazon is buying it for retail.
+It also tends to be more profitable than a sale to, say, an office superstore.
+On the other hand, if we're selling to a small specialty store, we may be getting very good margins.
+And so you have that, then you have a mix change.
+And again, that's complicated.
+Higher-margin things like the nonstick products and titanium-coated scissors have a lot of high-performance attributes, but they tend to be higher margin.
+And we sell a lot of that online.

-The good news is whether it's been an online account or it's been or existing business with other accounts or new accounts.
-Most are, we have a customer base where we're not getting new accounts.
-We just ship it more to them.
-And so those orders are effectively managed.
-If I were to point you to the gross margin in the first quarter and compare to last year is about flat.
-So, the net of all that it is about flat.
-You look at how we processed those orders, he did a better job and that's showing up in the operating income.
+The good news is, whether it's been on online accounts or it's been -- or existing business with other accounts or new accounts, once we have a customer base, we're not getting new accounts.
+We're just shipping more to them.
+And so orders are effectively managed.
+If I were to point you to the gross margin in the first quarter and compare it to last year, it was about flat.
+So the net of all that: It was about flat.
+If you look at how we process those orders, we did a better job, and that's showing up in the operating income.
 And as we continue to work on that area, I think we can even do better.

-We are seeing more cost in the first aid side when we buy on the spot market.
-For example N95 masks, which are in the news a lot.
-Well, they're in our first aid kits.
-And so when we've been buying those, we've had to increase the price to our customers to reflect our higher costs or supplying the products to the customers and sell them a need that they really have.
-When we're running our factories, we not running at as efficiently as we might in normal times because we have staggered shifts, we have overtime this weekend.
+And we are seeing more costs in the first aid side when we buy on the spot market.
+For example, N95 masks, which are in the news a lot, well, they're in our first aid kits.
+And so when we've been buying those, we've had to increase the price to our customers to reflect our higher costs.
+But we're supplying the products to the customers and sell them a need that they really have.
+And when we're running our factories, we're not running at -- as efficiently as we might in normal times because we have staggered shifts.
+We have overtime.
+And this weekend, most of our factories are working on Saturday.

-Most of our factories are working on Saturday, so more costs to meet demand.
+So there's more costs to meet demand.
 There's also extra wages that we're paying.
-There are two plants that I can think of immediately, we shut down for two full days in order to do deep cleaning because with respect to an employee had COVID virus both each of the two plants.
-They didn't, but you down for two days and you're continuing to pay workers.
-So, there's some inefficiency that's popping around both in our costs as well as how we're running the factories.
-But the flip side of that is, the volumes have been more than covering and in aggregate, even with that in the first quarter, we were about comparable in cost of sales in gross margin.
+There's 2 clients that I can think of immediately who shut down for 2 full days in order to do deep cleaning because we suspected an employee had the COVID virus in both each of the 2 plants.
+They didn't, but you're down for 2 days, and you're continuing to pay workers.
+So there's some inefficiency that's popping around both in our costs as well as how we're running the factories.
+But the flip side of that is the volumes have been more than covering, and in aggregate, even with that in the first quarter, we were about comparable in cost of sales and in gross margin.

 Ralph Marash

-So, what I heard was that the increase, the puts and takes in gross margins versus the increased sales, the increased revenues, the increased throughput that we saw in the first quarter are likely to carry through during the emergency period?
+So what I heard was that the increase -- the puts and takes in gross margin versus the increased sales, the increased revenues, the increased throughput that we saw in the first quarter are likely to carry through during this emergency period.

 Walter Johnsen

-Well, our attorneys have been careful to tell us not to give that kind of guidance because there's a lot of uncertainty.
-But they said, you can certainly be factual and what is factual is, we're running overtime right now in our factories.
-And sales at this point are headed over this time last year in the second quarter.
+Well, our attorneys have been careful to tell us not to give that kind of guidance because there's a lot of uncertainty, but they said you can certainly be factual.
+And what is factual is we're running overtime right now in our factories.
+And sales at this point are ahead of this time last year, in the second quarter.

 Ralph Marash

-Okay, I mean, essentially, so I understand, I'm not really obviously trying to get you to say anything that you don't ordinarily guide to.
-But in the puts and takes, so there's -- on the negative side, there's increased over time, and as you said, other factory overhead that factors in.
-On the positive side, there is more through-put.
-In the case of some of first aid supplies, there's the extra cost first of all on the spot market and second of all in terms of shipping.
-On the negative side on the positive side is you may sell X times the number of drugs that you used to sell.
+Okay.
+I mean, essentially -- so I understand.
+I'm not really, obviously, trying to get you to say anything that you don't ordinarily guide to.
+But in the puts and takes, so there's -- on the negative side, there's increased overtime and, as you said, other factory overhead that factors in.
+On the positive side, there's more throughput.
+In the case of some of the first aid supplies, there's the extra costs, first of all, on the spot market and, second of all, in terms of shipping, on the negative side.
+On the positive side is you may sell X times the number of gloves that you used to sell.

 Walter Johnsen

-Right and we're passing through price increases when we buy on the spot market.
-It doesn't match exactly what we're trying to ask the best value to our customer.
-But on the other hand, if our cost goes up by double, which it could, then that's going be passed on.
+Right.
+And well, perhaps then through price increases when we buy on the spot market.
+Now it doesn't match exactly, but we're trying to pass the best value to our customers, but on the other hand, if our cost goes up by double, which it could, then that's going to be passed on.

 Ralph Marash

-Thanks, I appreciate that.
-That's actually good color.
-And I understand that you can be as specific as maybe my question was framed but thanks.
+I appreciate it.
+That actually was good color, and I understand that you can't be as specific as maybe my question was framed.

 Operator